Which one is which?

 As of 2023, Penn and Teller continue to be one of the most enduring and influential duos in the world of magic and entertainment.
 Their unique blend of comedy, magic, and intellectual discourse has kept audiences engaged for over four decades.
 They are currently headlining at the Rio All-Suite Hotel and Casino in Las Vegas, a residency they have maintained since 2001.
 Their show, “Penn & Teller: Fool Us,” where aspiring magicians attempt to fool the duo with a unique magic trick, continues to be a hit on The CW network.

-In addition to their stage performances and television appearances, Penn and Teller are also active in various philanthropic endeavors.
-They are outspoken advocates for critical thinking, skepticism, and atheism.
-Penn Jillette, the speaking half of the duo, frequently shares his views on a variety of topics through his podcast, "Penn's Sunday School."
-Teller, known for his silence during performances, is a respected educator and has contributed significantly to research in the field of magic history.
+In addition to their stage performances and television appearances, Penn and Teller are active in various philanthropic endeavors.
+They are outspoken advocates for thinking, skepticism, and atheism.
+Penn Jillette, the speaking half of the duo, frequently shares his views on a variety of topics through his podcast, “Penn’s Sunday School.”
+Teller, known for his silence during performances, is a respected educator and has contributed to research in the field of magic history.
 Despite their long-standing career, Penn and Teller show no signs of slowing down and continue to captivate audiences with their unique, hilarious, and thought-provoking performances.

 The Last Act: a final bow